mythili2734/tokyo-olympic-azure-data-engineering-project/README.md

 3. *Azure Databricks:* Used for data transformation and processing.
 4. *Azure Synapse Analytics:* Used for data analysis and querying.
 5. *Power BI:* Used for data visualization and creating dashboards.

+## Project Workflow ##
+1. *Data Ingestion:*
+       -Data is ingested from the data source using Azure Data Factory.